Local Restaurants Pitch In To Supplement School Lunch Programs For Children Home Due To Coronavirus

 In Tennessee, according to Knoxville’s WATE-TV, a consortium of area restaurants is teaming together to make sure that no children in Sevier county go without food during these difficult times.

 In Ohio, according to The Cincinnati Enquirer, a local Latin American joint, a BBQ place, a pizza house, and multiple other businesses are promising to help out in whatever ways they can.
-Some have specific plans — such as a slice of cheese pizza, a piece of fruit, and a lemonade, pick-up only, at one place.
+Some have specific plans — such as a slice of cheese pizza, a piece of fruit, and a lemonade, pick-up only at one location.
 Others are vague, simply promising to “do what we can.”

-But regardless, the collective attitude of the Cincinnati restaurant community seems to be, as Red Rose Jem’s Pizzeria in College Hill puts it, “It takes a village.”
+But regardless, the collective attitude of the Cincinnati restaurant community seems to be, as Red Rose Jems Pizzeria in College Hill says, “it takes a village.”

-This two- or three-week shutdown of schools that has led to hundreds of thousands of children potentially doing without nutritious food shines a light on the problem of how food-insecure kids get food when there is no school.
+This two- or three-week shutdown of schools that has led to hundreds of thousands of children potentially doing without nutritious food shines a light on the problem of how food-insecure kids get meals when there is no school.

-As Hunger Facts points out, while those kids may get free or reduced-cost school lunches to supplement their nutrition, those kids still have to eat when school is out, whether on the weekends or during the summer.
-In fact, so severe is the problem of food-insecure kids doing without food during summer breaks that the agency suggests that six in seven food-insecure kids get the meals they need during the summer.
+As Hunger Facts points out, while those kids may get free or reduced-cost school lunches to supplement their nutrition, those children still have to eat when school is out, whether on the weekends or during the summer.
+In fact, so severe is the problem of food-insecure kids going without during summer break that the agency suggests that six in seven of those children don’t get the meals they need during the summer.